survival skills weekend

 then fill in and return the booking form (by

 Participants should be 16 or over.
 Bring a packed lunch on

 Saturday.
-Price doesn't include food ingredients which you will need to bring yourself.
+Price doesn't include food ingredients which you will need to

 The bushcraft weekend

 to teach bushcrafts to groups and has been involved in bushcrafts and

 woodland skills for over thirty years.
 He is DBS cleared.